Las Vegas casinos reopen after 78 days of being dark

 ‘Ready to lose some money’

-At Red Rock Resort, John and Christie Price were among the first inside the casino upon reopening.
-When they learned at 5 p.m.
-Wednesday that the casino was reopening, they packed a bag and drove in from California.
+John and Christie Price live in Laguna Beach, California, but when they learned at 5 p.m.
+Wednesday that Red Rock Resort was reopening, they packed a bag and decided to make the drive.
+John said he and his wife have been going stir-crazy and couldn’t wait for Las Vegas to reopen.

+“I read Yahoo.com, the front page, and I saw ‘Vegas is reopening’ and I told my wife we had to come,” John said.
+“It’s historic.”

+The couple said they feel like this is the safest time to come to the casinos because everything is so clean.

 12:13 a.m.